kim-hyona/kim-hyona/README.md

 ## 🌸 About Me

-Hi there!
-I'm **Hyona**, a passionate ML engineer with a love for turning raw data into meaningful stories.
+Hi!
+I'm Hyona, an aspiring ML engineer who loves discovering meaningful insights from data.
-I enjoy designing intuitive applications, especially ones that make a social impact.
+I enjoy designing intuitive user experiences and especially care about projects that create social value.
-Whether it's anomaly detection or a senior-friendly app, I’m always up for a challenge. 🧠💖
+From anomaly detection to senior-friendly apps, I'm always excited to learn, grow, and take on new challenges! 🧠💖

 ---